aws-controllers-k8s/community/docs/content/docs/user-docs/authorization.md

 permissions to read `Secret` resources in *any Kubernetes `Namespace` within which ACK custom resources may be launched*.

+In order to support the `FieldExport` custom resource, all controllers will install with permissions to read and patch `ConfigMap` and `Secret` resources in any namespace.
+Read the [documentation on `FieldExport`][field-export] for more information about the RBAC scope.

+[field-export]: ../field-export/

 ### Roles for reading and writing ACK custom resources

 As part of installation, Kubernetes `Role` resources are automatically created.
 These roles contain permissions to modify the Kubernetes custom resources (CRs) that the ACK service controller is responsible for.